IsraelAlonzoMoran/terraform_hw3/README.md

 ```bash
 terraform init
 ```
-Once the terraform init is completed, then Type terraform apply, terraform apply command executes the actions proposed, in this case action to create the AWS infrastructure based on the Terraform Template.
+Once terraform init is completed, then type terraform apply, terraform apply command executes the actions proposed, in this case action to create the AWS infrastructure based on the Terraform Template.

 ```bash
 terraform apply